-Clinical trials for bacterial meningitis treatments are not keeping pace with the rise of resistanceNovember 8th, 2012 in Diseases, Conditions, Syndromes /
+Clinical trials for bacterial meningitis treatments are not keeping pace with the rise of resistanceNovember 8, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 New vaccines and drug treatments are urgently needed for bacterial meningitis, a devastating disease which kills or maims around a fifth of people who contract it, according to medical experts writing in a new Series on bacterial meningitis, published in The Lancet.

 Meningitis occurs when the protective membranes that surround the brain and spinal cord become inflamed, and can be caused by a number of different agents, most commonly viruses.
 Although bacterial meningitis is less common than the viral form of the disease, it is much more serious, and was estimated to have killed 180 000 children under five years old in 2010.

 In a comment accompanying the Series, Professor Diederik van de Beek, of the University of Amsterdam in the Netherlands, highlights the fact that although bacterial meningitis causes high rates of death and disability across the world, the burden of disease is especially high in lower-income countries, with the fatality rate as high as 50% in some resource-poor countries.
 The global emergence of antibiotic-resistant strains of the bacteria that cause meningitis is further cause for concern, since many inexpensive and widely available antibiotics are starting to show reduced effectiveness as resistant strains become more prevalent.
 Although various new antibiotics for the treatment of meningitis are in development, according to Professor van de Beek, "Clinical data for these new drugs have not kept pace with the rise of resistance."